openhab/org.openhab.binding.zwave/doc/qubino/zmnhod_0_0.md

 ### Parameter 86: Power consumption at limit switch delay time

 Power consumption at limit switch delay time
-This parameter defines the max time at limit switch, when power consumption is below power threshold.
+<p&gtThis parameter defines the max time at limit switch, when power consumption is below power threshold.
 If the power consumption during this time is below power threshold (par.
-76), the active output will switch off, means that limit switch is reached.
+76), the active output will switch off, means that limit switch is reached.</p&gt <p&gtAvailable configuration parameters </p&gt <ul&gt<li&gtdefault value 8 = 800ms</li&gt <li&gt3 - 50 = 0,3seconds - 5seconds (100ms resolution) </li&gt </ul&gt

-Available configuration parameters

-  * default value 8 = 800ms
-  * 3 - 50 = 0,3seconds - 5seconds (100ms resolution)
 Values in the range 3 to 50 may be set.

 The manufacturer defined default value is ```8```.